lildrwzivert/Credit-Risk-Analysis/README.md

 ![Screen Shot 2022-02-20 at 11 44 07 PM](https://user-images.githubusercontent.com/91990957/154890673-165815d0-4e0b-4330-9fca-10442795b1b5.png)

 ## Summary:
-Ensambled classifier models have the safest prediction rates.
-Sampling model should go through trial of resampling & processing for chance at more sucessful prediction rates, but ensamble models would be most trustworth for initial credit risk prototype.
+Ensembled classifier models have the safest prediction rates and would be most trustworthy for initial credit risk assessment.